RetroPie/RetroPie-Docs/docs/Manual-Installation.md

 Users can also set the local through the `raspi-config` tool.

+A reboot is required before these changes will be reflected by the `locale` command.

 ## Install RetroPie

 After that, we install the needed packages for the RetroPie setup script: